 NN, Inc. Announces Harold Bevis as President and Chief Executive Officer

-Industry Veteran Brings Decades of Experience in Electric Vehicles, Technology, Business Transformation and Growth

-/EIN News/ -- CHARLOTTE, N.C., May 09, 2023 (GLOBE NEWSWIRE) -- NN, Inc. (NASDAQ: NNBR), a global diversified industrial company that manufactures high-precision components and assemblies, today announced the appointment of Harold Bevis as President and Chief Executive Officer effective May 22, 2023.
+CHARLOTTE, N.C., May 09, 2023 (GLOBE NEWSWIRE) -- NN, Inc. NNBR, a global diversified industrial company that manufactures high-precision components and assemblies, today announced the appointment of Harold Bevis as President and Chief Executive Officer effective May 22, 2023.
 Mr. Bevis will succeed Warren Veltman, who will retire just prior to the new CEO start date, in alignment with the planned executive transition announced November 1, 2022.

 Jeri Harman, Chairman of the Board of NN, commented, "The Board of NN is pleased to welcome Harold Bevis as the Company's new President and Chief Executive Officer.
 Harold brings an impressive track record of operational excellence and driving growth in core, new and adjacent markets.
 Throughout his career, he has developed a deep knowledge and extensive industry experience in electric vehicles, communication technologies, and electrical components and assemblies which can be directly applied to NN's largest targeted end markets.
 We believe Harold has the right skills in business transformation and optimization, empowering teams, and value creation, which will allow NN to drive sustainable growth and increase shareholder value."